What is a Kanban Board? 15 Kanban Board Examples

 Kanban is a workflow management method aimed to help you in visualizing your work, maximizing efficiency and being agile.
 Kanban has Japanese roots and it is literally translated as billboard or signboard.

 The origin of the method is manufacturing.
-Today Kanban is widely popular in business units across various areas.
+Today Kanban management concept is widely popular in business units across various areas.
 Focusing on efficiency, and by applying advances in computing technology, Kanban went beyond the automotive industry and was successfully applied to other complex sectors such as IT, software development, marketing, healthcare, education, construction, sales, recruitment, and many more areas.

 Kanban is a method for managing with the focus on continual delivery while not overburdening a team.
 It helps people work together more effectively that makes it similar to Scrum.
 However these two Agile approaches differ – you may dive into details, reading our article Scrum vs Kanban.